 The Scholastic Aptitude Test is the main standardized test used by colleges to determine the quality of applicants in The United States, covering reading, writing (which is now optional) and math.
 Generally, taking the SAT is considered a culminating moment in a teen's education and is the subject of much stress and studying.
-Its lesser known competitor is the ACT, which is basically the same thing, except it also covers science and social studies and it's a base-36 score—the SAT is more common at private schools and schools on the East and West Coasts while the ACT is more common at public schools and schools in the Midwest and South.
+Its lesser known competitor is the ACT, which is the same concept, except it also covers science and social studies and it's a base-36 score—the SAT is more common at private schools and schools on the East and West Coasts while the ACT is more common at public schools and schools in the Midwest and South.
 In 2005 the test was heavily revamped, most notably changing from a base-1600 score to a base-2400 score.
 Older programs will reference the old scoring system.
 Britain also has two exams called SATs, but they're pronounced as words (sats) and taken before GCSEs.note The grad school version of this is the GRE (Graduate Record Examination).

 The SATs provide examples of:

 - Achievement Test Of Destiny: For a long time, the SAT has reigned as the most important factor in college admissions.
 However, grades seem to have overtaken it.
 Also, some colleges these days don't require students to take the SAT or ACT to get in (but students are still encouraged to do so).

 - Awful Truth: Although they don't like to state it, individual students' scores rarely change much from attempt to attempt, and without a good enough one you're probably not going to get into your dream school.

 - The B Grade: A common reaction by a straight-A student to getting a good, but not perfect, score (it's nearly impossible to actually get a perfect score on the SAT or ACT).

 - Brilliant but Lazy: Many students who do well on the SATs but have subpar grades are this.

 - Child Prodigy: They're usually claimed to have aced their SATs at an early age.